-We will follow up with any concerns with your animal in a timely manner and provide reminder phone calls/emails if your pet is due for vaccines, testing or more medications.
+We will follow up about any concerns with your pet in a timely manner and provide reminder phone calls/emails if your pet is due for vaccines, testing or more medications.

-We can also provide different blood work panels that will give us insight as to how well your pet’s organs are functioning.
+We can also provide a wide range of blood work panels that will give us insight as to how well your pet’s organs are functioning.

-With a small blood sample can see how well your pet’s internal organs such as kidney, liver, pancreas are functioning.
+With a small blood sample, we can see how well your pet’s internal organs (such as kidney, liver or pancreas) are functioning.

-Heartworm/tick testing is offered yearly in the spring for all our canine patients.
+Heartworm/tick testing is also offered yearly in the spring for all of our canine patients.

 Protecting your pet from internal and external parasites is a very important part in maintaining your pet’s health and can even protect your family from parasite infections as well.
 Parasite infections can affect your pet in different ways from mild GI upset to even death.
 At Chedoke Animal Hospital we can help you establish a parasite prevention plan that suits your pet’s needs.

-We offer spay and neuter surgeries for dog, cats and small animals.
-Spaying and neutering your pet prevents unwanted pregnancies as well as many other health benefits to your pet such as, decreased roaming, no heats and a decrease in the chance of developing reproductive cancers.
+We offer spay and neuter surgeries for dog, cats and rabbits.
+Spaying or neutering your pet not only prevents unwanted pregnancies, It also provides many other health benefits to your pet such as: decreased roaming, no heats, decreased marking behaviours and a decrease in the chance of developing reproductive cancers.

-Non elective surgeries such as, mass removal, bladder surgery (cystotomy) and orthopedic surgeries can be done at Chedoke Animal Hospital.
+A wide variety of non-elective surgeries, such as mass removal, bladder surgery (cystotomy) and orthopedic procedures can be done at Chedoke Animal Hospital.

-We strive to provide the most up to date surgical practices for our clients.
-We currently offer our surgeries to be performed using a laser.
-Instead of a scalpel blade, a laser is used to cut the tissues during surgery.
-This strategy clots the blood vessels, while the laser is cutting it seals the nerve endings as the incision is made.
-As a result, the amount of blood lost and pain during surgery is decreased compared to traditional scalpel blade surgeries.
+We strive to provide the most up-to-date surgical practices for our clients.
+We currently offer our surgeries to be performed using a surgical laser.
+Use of the laser clots the blood vessels and seals the nerve endings as the incision is made.
+As a result, the amount of blood lost, as well as pain during and after surgery, is decreased compared to traditional scalpel blade surgeries.

 We are pleased to have this option available to our clients.
 Laparoscopic surgery uses a special instrument called the laparoscope.
 The laparoscope is a long slender device that is inserted into the abdomen through a small incision.
-Attached to this device is a small camera that allows the surgeon to view the abdominal and pelvic organs on an electronic screen.
+Attached to this device is a small camera that allows the surgeon to view the abdominal and pelvic organs on a video screen.
 These instruments usually are inserted through additional small incisions in the abdomen.
-Some of the benefits include less pain and small incision sites which results in quicker healing time.
+Some of the benefits include less pain and small incision sites, which result in a quicker healing time.

-Your pet’s oral health is important to maintaining your pets overall health.
+Your pet’s oral health is important to maintaining your pet’s overall health.
 We are proud to offer routine dental cleaning to aid in the prevention of oral disease.
 By the age of two, the majority of all pets have some form of dental disease.
 Poor oral hygiene can lead to poor organ health as well.
 If your pet needs dental extractions, we are able to do them at the clinic.
 We also have digital dental x-rays available to check on your pet’s teeth below the gum line, just like your own dentist uses.

 Digital x-rays allow us to see a picture into your pet’s internal health.
 These images help the doctors diagnose any soft tissue or bone injuries that your pet might have as well as assess the chest and abdominal organs.
 As our equipment is digital, these x-rays can be read immediately.

 We are now able to offer cardiac and abdominal ultrasound right here in the clinic.
-These ultrasounds are reviewed by a specialist and who will send a report of their findings with along with their recommendations for further treatment.
+These ultrasounds are reviewed by a specialist, who will send a report of their findings with along with their recommendations for further treatment.

 What is it?

-It is a light source that penetrate deep into the desired area stimulating a change in the damaged or diseased tissue.
-As a results this can increase wound healing, tissue regeneration and increases blood circulation, while decreasing inflammation.
-As a result, decreasing pain for your pet.
+Cold laser is a light source that penetrates deep into the desired area, stimulating a change in the damaged or diseased tissue.
+This can increase wound healing, tissue regeneration and blood circulation, all while decreasing inflammation.
+As a result, it decreases pain for your pet.
 We can use this therapy after routine surgeries, dental extractions, arthritis, soft tissue injuries, wounds and hip dysplasia.